Climate Planning & Action

 Responding to climate change in a timely way is critical.
 British Columbia has already achieved significant milestones and remains committed to transitioning to a clean economy while simultaneously preparing for climate impacts.

-B.C.’s recent Climate Leadership Plan identifies new actions across six provincial sectors.
+B.C.’s Climate Leadership Plan identifies actions across six provincial sectors.
 Further work is underway through the Pan-Canadian Framework on Clean Growth and Climate Change.

 Today’s efforts build on the work we began in 2007 – when we legislated the province’s GHG reduction targets – and includes our 2008 Climate Action Plan, our introduction of North America’s first revenue-neutral carbon tax, and our achievement of a carbon neutral government.